stefanavey/aveytoolkit/README.md

 ## What is this repository for? ##

-* This repository holds the aveytoolkit package I've created for working with the data
+* This repository holds the aveytoolkit package.
+For details, see the [package description]((https://bitbucket.org/spa23/aveytoolkit-r-package/src/default/DESCRIPTION).

 ## How do I get set up? ##